Can Running Improve Eyesight?

 Walking for Glaucoma

-According to the Glaucoma Research Foundation, light exercise such as a brisk walk or aerobics can lower your risk of glaucoma.
-Light exercise such as this can help to increase blood flow in the eye.
-This will lead to a better balance in intraocular pressure.
+According to the Glaucoma Research Foundation, light exercise such as a brisk walk or aerobics can help prevent eye damage from glaucoma.
+This is because such exercise will gently increase blood flow, which in turn reduces eye pressure.

 A 20-minute walk or aerobics class is highly recommended for those with glaucoma or those at risk of developing the disease.
-Stay away from workouts like strength training, as this will only increase your intraocular pressure.
+However, it’s important to be gentle with your exercise. away from workouts like strength training, as this will only increase your intraocular pressure and won’t actually protect your eyes from the disease.

-For those reading who are much too young to even be thinking of cataracts and glaucoma, running and walking can also improve your overall eyesight.
+So, beyond preventing cataracts and glaucoma, does running make your eyesight better?
+For those reading who are much too young to even be thinking of cataracts and glaucoma, it’s safe to say that yes, running and walking can also improve your overall eyesight.

 A recent study found a link between heightened vision and exercising.
 The study found that those who expended more energy seemed to have sharper vision.

-Using neuroimaging techniques, the researchers behind the study were able to monitor the effects of exercising on the brain.
+Using neuroimaging techniques, the researchers conducting the study monitored the impact of exercising on the brain.
 What they found was that low and high-intensity exercise would boost activity in the visual cortex, which is the part of the brain that organizes and comprehends images our eyes send.
+This keeps the muscles in your eyes spry and strong, which will help you maintain good vision throughout your life.
+It’s never too late to start!

 You don’t need to wait for the new year or a new month to set your exercise resolution, either.
 You can get a head start no matter what time of the year it is – your eyes will thank you for years to come.